Touyote/libWebsocketSerializer/MQTT_README.md

  - *Integer*: qos is the quality of service (0, 1 or 2 are the indicators of quality).
  - *String*: topic to wich we will publish the message.
- - *function*: callback is call every time the client succeed to register to a topic.
+ - *function*: callbackSubscribe is call every time the client succeed to register to a topic.
    For more details see [on_subscribe](#on_subscribe).
+ - *function*: callbackReceive is call every time the client received a message from the broker.
+   For more details see [on_receive](#on_receive).

 **Return value**